-Compounding is intended to provide for individually mixed drugs for specific patients with special needs not met by FDA-approved drugs.
-Compounding is any manipulation of a drug beyond that stipulated on the drug label.
+Compounding – any manipulation of a drug beyond that stipulated on the drug label – is needed in veterinary medicine to provide individually mixed drugs for specific patients with special needs not met by FDA-approved drugs.
 Manipulation might include mixing, diluting, concentrating, flavoring, or changing a drug's dosage form to accommodate a specific patient's needs.

 Compounded preparations can sometimes provide effective therapies for treating painful or life-threatening medical conditions in animal patients.
 Compounding is a needed tool and provides much-needed therapeutic flexibility for veterinarians, especially considering the wide range of species and breeds veterinarians treat.

 However, if done incorrectly or inappropriately, the use of compounded preparations can lead to prolonged treatment needs; adverse events, including treatment failure; liability; or even enforcement action by federal or state authorities.

 Compounding should be implemented based on a licensed practitioner's prescription, and only to meet the medical needs of a specific patient.

 Make sure you understand all the dos and don’ts of compounding.
 View our recorded webinar.